-The appropriate committee shall receive all requests and proposals as submitted to the University President by the various departments and areas.
-The Committees shall make recommendations to the President on the basis of merit and in conformity with the current BOT/CSU/AAUP contract or the SUOAF/AFSCME contract.
+The Committee shall receive all requests and proposals as submitted to the University President by the various departments and area.
+The Committee shall make recommendations to the President on the basis of merit and in conformity with the current BOT/CSU/AAUP contract or the SUOAF/AFSCME contract.
 Applicants shall be given an opportunity to appear before the Committee prior to its making a decision and shall respond in writing to any Committee request for material.
+The Committee should consider holding spots for meritorious proposals dependent on Fulbright grants or other external awards.
 In case of denial, the Committee will communicate the reasons to the applicant.
+The Committee shall report publicly to the Faculty Senate each Spring.